 Are you looking to transform bargain black frames into charming antique gold frames?
 Let me show you how simple it is!
 You won’t believe it!

-Last week while back at our place in Vermont I picked up two adorable prints at The Vintage Soul, where I share and sell thrifted items.
-I thought they’d be so cute in our sunroom in Maine where each print is displaying a morning coffee along with comics and a game of Scrabble.
+I thought they’d be so cute in our sunroom in Maine, where each print displays a morning coffee, comics, and a game of Scrabble.

 You may also enjoy the post, 3 Finds at a Flea Market Near Me This Weekend.